RinkiyaKeDad/personal-website/content/about.md

 ### Currently I am

-- working as a [Google Summer Of Code](https://summerofcode.withgoogle.com/projects/#4740360753905664) Student Developer with [CNCF](https://www.cncf.io/).
+- interning as a Member Of Technical Staff at [VMware](https://www.vmware.com/).
 - completing my bachelor's and master's degrees from [IIT(BHU)](https://www.iitbhu.ac.in/).

 ### Previously I have

+- worked as a [Google Summer Of Code](https://summerofcode.withgoogle.com/projects/#4740360753905664) Student Developer with [CNCF](https://www.cncf.io/).
 - interned as a software engineer with [Nirmata](https://nirmata.com/).
 - worked as a [Linux Foundation Mentee](https://mentorship.lfx.linuxfoundation.org/project/7c510003-5f52-45c2-b5de-b6664851d3de) with [Kubernetes](https://kubernetes.io/).